artemis-beta/ukosmrailtags/README.md

 **NOTE:** Where appropriate the tags below must be accompanied with a `railway:signal:form='sign'` tag, e.g. speed limit boards, whistle boards etc.

+**NOTE:** The signal types can be 'stacked', e.g. a signal of type 'main' could also be a 'route' signal of type 'junction'.

 |**Tag**| **Value(s)** | **Description** |
 |---|---|---|
 |`railway:signal:main`| `GB-NR:main` | Main signal type |